KevinMc104/Poke-Go-Stats/README.md

 * Add detailed documentation of how the app works and present on Twitch live
     * Include screenshots of code and of the running app in written documentation
     * Add live video recording to YouTube to be shared
+* ~~Implement all the endpoints from [RapidAPI](https://rapidapi.com/brianiswu/api/pokemon-go1)'s Pokemon Go Endpoints and organize/insert into Android Room for use in Repository for ViewModel classes~~
 * ~~View Models for each group of Activities/Fragments~~
 * ~~Tab Layout for the following~~
     * ~~All Pokemon View~~